AnyLog-co/documentation/enthernetip.md

 process !tmp_dir/my_run_cmd.out
 ```

-This process pulls the data using OPCUA and assigns the data to the tables according to the info in the policies.
+This process pulls the data using EtherNet/IP and assigns the data to the tables according to the info in the policies.